 Impact

-The vulnerability is a use-after-free flaw in the Windows Win32K ICOMP component that allows an attacker with local authorization to elevate their privileges.
+The vulnerability is a race condition caused by improper synchronization of a shared resource in the Windows Win32K GRFX component, allowing an authorized local attacker to elevate privileges.
 The flaw falls under CWE-416, indicating that a program improperly accesses memory after it has been freed.
 Once exploited, the attacker could gain higher privileges than originally intended, potentially allowing full system control and the installation of privileged software or unauthorized changes to system configuration.

 Affected Systems